Cook Islands Television: Transmission

-Islands outside of Rarotonga had their own CITV stations, in line with the plan to make television available in all of the Cook Islands.
+Islands outside of Rarotonga had set up their own CITV stations, in line with the plan to make television available in all of the Cook Islands.
 The Aitutaki service started in 1990 broadcasting on channel 9 with a transposer relaying it on channel 5 with the power of 5 watts.
 The transmitter in Mauke was carrying the signal on channel 5 with the power of 10 watts and the one in Manihiki on channel 9 with the power of 10 watts.
 The transmitters in the remaining islands were under construction by the then-Telecom Cook Islands.
 Satellite broadcasting was out of question due to high costs.
 Because some islands didn't have daily flights, some tapes arrived at the outer island stations with a delay of up to a week.

+Broadcasts to Pukapuka Atoll were suspended with the economic reforms on 1996; however on 5 September 2000, they were restored, following the installation of a 5-kVa generator.
+On reopening night, local viewers saw videotaped performances of Mana Productions' Te Maire Maeva Nui.
+Negotiations were open for the carriage of Rarotongan and overseas material, especially wrestling, sports and news.

+Its satellite dish is located in a farm area; sometimes animals roam around it.